skippyr/river-dreams/README.md

 ## ❡ Contributing

-This project is open to review and possibly accept contributions, specially fixes and suggestions.
+This project is open to review and possibly accept contributions in the form of bug reports and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/river-dreams/pulls) or to my [e-mail](mailto:skippyr.developer@icloud.com).

-In order to keep it open-source, by contributing to this project, you must agree to license your work under the same license that the project uses.
-For other intentions, prefer to create a fork.

 ## ❡ License

-This is free software licensed under the MIT License that comes WITH NO WARRANTY.
-Refer to the `LICENSE` file that comes in its source code for license and copyright details.
+This is free software licensed under the BSD-3-Clause License that comes WITH NO WARRANTY.
+Refer to the LICENSE file that comes in its source code for license and copyright details.

 &ensp;
 <p align="center"><sup><strong>≥v≥v&ensp;Here Be Dragons!&ensp;≥v≥</strong><br />Made with love by skippyr <3</sup></p>